Lately, it seems like the world is just a complete tire fire.

 Shore Up is the antidote to all of that heinous “new year, new you” rhetoric that damages and undermines us.

-Shore Up is chock full of tools, tips, ideas, and inquiries to help you get grounded during the first week of the year.
+Shore Up is chock full of tools, tips, ideas, and inquiries to help you get grounded.

 Over the course of a week, we’ll talk about ways to set goals that are rooted in compassion and loving-kindness instead of shame and the desire to “fix.”
 There will be yoga practice videos, guided relaxation and mindfulness recordings, inquiries and journaling prompts, and constructive rest.